Board of Directors

 Patti Ballew was appointed to the Special Olympics Texas Board of Directors in 2015.
 Ballew, the 2012 SOTX Athlete of the Year, has participated in nine sports (athletics, bocce, bowling, flag football, golf, soccer, softball, tennis and volleyball) since getting involved in the organization 2006.
 Off the field, she has been an advocate for SOTX in various ways.
 Ballew is a Global Messenger for SOTX, which has enabled her to serve on the President’s Advisory Council, get to Washington, D.C. for Capitol Hill Day and work for TJ Maxx.
 Board member since 2015

 Sartain was a member of the Special Olympics Texas Board of Directors from 1996-2002 and again from 2005-2011, serving as Chair of the SOTX Board of Directors from 2009-2010.
-She is a certified coaches trainer and Unified Sports trainer.
-She has been volunteering with SOTx in numerous capacities for 28 years.
+She has been volunteering with SOTx in numerous capacities for 30 years.

 Highland Village Police Chief Doug Reim was named to the SOTX Board in 2018.
-Reim has served as a member of the SOTX President's Advisory Council since 2012 and is a member of the Law Enforcement Torch Run (LETR).
-The LETR is SOTX's largest grass-roots fundraiser and public awareness vehicle, and the group raised more than $1.4 million in 2016 to support more than 58,300 SOTX athletes across the state.
-Reim is also a member of the FBI National Academy Association, the International Association of Chiefs of Police and the Texas Police Chiefs Association, where he currently serves as the first Vice President of the North Texas Police Chiefs Association after serving on the Executive Board for 5 years.
+Chief Reim has served as a member of the SOTX President's Advisory Council since 2012 and is a member of the Law Enforcement Torch Run (LETR).
+The LETR is SOTX's largest grass-roots fundraiser and public awareness vehicle, and over the past three years, the group raised almost $4 million dollars to help support more than 58,300 SOTX athletes across the state.
+Chief Reim is a member of the FBI National Academy Association, the International Association of Chiefs of Police, the Texas Police Chiefs Association, and currently the Immediate Past President for the North Texas Police Chiefs Association after serving on the Executive Board for 5 years.
 Outside of the SOTX and the Police realm, he is also a member of the Highland Village Rotary Club, and for relaxation, rides his Harley across the country as often as he can!

 Jackie Zigema is the Director of Special Education for Henderson ISD.
 After obtaining a degree from Stephen F. Austin University in 1996, Zigtema obtained a life skills teacher position with Jacksonville ISD.
 She taught in the life skills program for five years then moved into a diagnostician position before becoming a special education supervisor.
 She also obtained her master's degree in special education from UT Tyler in 1998 and is certified to work with autistic children.
 Board member since 2015